Dashboards are a way to organize previously saved stories and combine them with other contextual items such as text, images, and embedded content.

 You can display or hide the canvas guides as you design your dashboard.

-Selecting the icon allows you to expand and collapse the editing pane so you can fully see your dashboard canvas.
+Select this icon to expand and collapse the editing pane so you can fully see your dashboard canvas.

 The Save button is at the bottom of the editing pane.
-Any change that you do to your dashboard page must be saved for it to be retained.
+Any change you make to your dashboard page must be saved for it to be retained.

 Where to from here?